Skip To Main Content

 • Replacement of exterior windows

-• Renovation of third floor to add ten classrooms
+• Renovation of third floor to add 10 classrooms

-• Renovation of north wing to add seventeen classrooms
+• Renovation of north wing to add 17 classrooms

 • Construction of new gymnasium (no gymnasium currently exists)